Alloy - A substance consisting of two or more metals.

 270-Degree Hinge - A hinge that allows the door a full movement of 270 degrees.
 It allows the door to open all the way to the outside side of the cabinet wall.
 This can only be achieved on a frameless full overlay cabinet design.

-Double-Acting Spring Hinge - A device for hanging a door, permitting the door to swing in either direction and return to a closed position.
+Double-Acting Spring Hinge - A device for hanging a door, permitting the door to swing in either direction and return to a central, closed position.

 Double-Acting Door - A door equipped with hardware that permits it to swing to either side of the plane of its frame.